'Unjust': Judges quash life sentences for teen killers

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Georgia Rose Dickey, Christopher James Brown, and Katrina Roma Epiha have all been re-sentenced to finite sentences with a minimum period of imprisonment (MPI).
+Georgia Rose Dickey, Christopher James Brown, and Katrina Roma Epiha have all been re-sentenced to finite sentences with a minimum period of imprisonment.

+Brown, who was found guilty of murder after a jury trial, and Dickey, who pleaded guilty to murder, both received life sentences with a non-parole period of 10 years for their part in the killing of Jack McAllister near Stadium Southland in Invercargill on June 7, 2017.

 Dickey was aged 16 at the time; Brown was 19.